Logo BusinessBecause - The business school voice

 Are you deciding between studying your master’s degree online or in-person?

-Choosing where and how to study your master’s is a big decision and making sure the commitment—and investment—is worth it is no doubt at the top of your agenda.
+Choosing where and how to study your master’s is a big decision and making sure the commitment—and investment—is worth it is likely at the top of your agenda.

-In a 2022 survey conducted by Carrington Crisp, 38% of prospective master’s students said they were seeking to study a fully online or blended master’s degree—more than double the previous year’s figure of just 18%.
+In a 2023 survey conducted by Carrington Crisp, 29% of prospective master’s students said they were seeking to study a fully online or blended master’s degree.

-It’s clear then that for a generation who are entering an uncertain economy, the prospect of less student debt while still broadening career and salary prospects makes studying online an attractive choice.
+While down from 38% in the previous year, it’s clear that for a generation entering an uncertain economy, the prospect of taking onmore manageable student debt while still broadening career and salary prospects makes studying online an attractive choice.

 So, what is the return on investment (ROI) of an online master’s degree?